ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 Notice the type of the function `f` in parentheses as part of the whole type.
 This `map` function, given a function of type `'a -> 'b` and a list of `'a`s, will build a list of `'b`s.
 Sometimes `'a` and `'b` might be the same type, of course.
-The function `map` is a *higher-order function* since one of its parameters is a function.
+The function `map` is a *higher-order function*, since one of its parameters is a function.

 Here are some examples of using `map`: